-Exposed Rocks on the North Devon Coast
+Exposed Rocks, North Devon Coast

 The sea was choppy as the evening approached at Westward Ho!
 The rugged north Devon coastline is always a joy to photograph when there is a bit of drama in the sea.
 There is just something about capturing the energy and motion of waves crashing over the rocks.